cjohnramirez/Web-Scientific-Calculator/README.md

 - Adds Nested Expressions (Ability to evaluate nested expressions are still in development)
 - Fixed Bugs and Minor Improvements

+Beta 3.0
+- Math.js library is integrated in the program
+- Ability to solve basic arithmetic and scientific operations, alongside nested expressions

 ## Screenshots
 ![alt text](image.png)